Abakshino

 Abakshino (Абакшино) is a rural locality (a village) in Mayskoye Rural Settlement of Vologodsky District, Vologda Oblast, Russia.
 The population was 120 as of 2002.
 There are 4 streets.

 Geography

 The village is located on the left bank of the Vologda River, 17 km northwest of Vologda (the district's administrative centre) by road.
-Molbishcha is the nearest rural locality.
+Molbishcha, Yagody(berry) is the nearest rural locality.